 Three levels in each of the three areas are available in spring and fall semester: Speaking and Understanding, Reading Comprehension, and Academic Writing.
-Academic Writing has an additional level course offered for graduate students.
+There is also an additional level course offered for graduate students.

 Language in Context, a complimentary seminar, is required of all first time degree-seeking Intensive English students.

 All classes follow the University schedule and meet five hours per week in class each semester (16 weeks).
 Students can utilize the Writing Center and the English as a Second Language (ESL) service, which may be one-on-one instruction provided by or associated with the University free of charge to the students.
-A full-time student typically takes four courses and receives 16-18 hours of instruction for 12 hours of credit.
-In addition, students have full access to other University services and facilities,such as the health center, computer labs, libraries, and athletic events/facilities, free of charge.
+A full-time student typically takes three courses and receives 16-18 hours of instruction for 12 hours of credit.
+In addition, students have full access to other University services and facilities, such as the health center, computer labs, libraries, and athletic events/facilities, free of charge.

-The 200-level courses (IE 202, IE 203, and IE 204) are recognized as general electives applicable toward the undergraduate degree programs at Washburn for non-native English speaking students.
+The 200-level courses (IE 202, IE 203, and IE 204) are recognized as general electives for non-native English speaking students and are applicable toward the undergraduate degree programs at Washburn.

 IE 091 / 092 Language in Context Seminar (0-2 hrs)